Meet Our Med-Peds Residents

 Hometown: Cincinnati, OH.
 Go-to Igloo order: Yogorino with BYO toppings.
 She was born and raised in the Midwest but has been a huge Philadelphia fan since moving for medical school.
 She has a passion for global health equity and hopes to work as a Med-Peds hospitalist after residency.
 She is the mother to countless houseplants and likes to do yoga or run/bike on the Schuylkill River trail.
 On a free weekend, she loves trying new Philly restaurants and going to the Jersey or Delaware shore to develop her newfound hobby of surfing!

 Kevin Ackerman, MD

-Kevin is from mid-state New York and went to medical school at Weill Cornell Medical College before moving a bit down the East Coast to Philly.
-His interest include medical education and is participating in the Medical Education Leadership Track through the Penn Internal Medicine program, transitions of and continuity of care across the lifespan, and the field of Allergy and Immunology.
+Kevin is from mid-state New York and went to Weill Cornell Medical College before moving a bit down the East Coast to Philly for residency.
+He applied to Allergy / Immunology fellowship this July and looks forward to providing continuity of care for patients across the lifespan.
+He is interested in medical education and is participating in the Medical Education Leadership Track through the Penn Internal Medicine program.
 Kevin loves being active in any way whether that is on long runs of any distance from 3 to 26.2 miles, his daily commute over the Schuylkill River to work on his bike, or walking up the stairs to Founders 14 or 9NW.
-He looks forward to every Med-Peds hangout at Igloo with his co-residents where the optimal variety in flavor and texture is Greek frozen yogurt with mochi, cookie dough, and peanut butter krocco.
+He looks forward to every Med-Peds hangout at Igloo with his co-residents where the optimal variety in flavor and texture is Greek frozen yogurt with mochi, cookie dough, and peanut butter.

 Erin Tully, MD